 I commenced a position as continuing lecturer in philosophy at Monash in March 2015.

 From 2009-2015, I held a position as assistant lecturer/researcher in the Theoretical Philosophy Group at the Johannes-Gutenberg University of Mainz, Germany.
 During this period, I was also group manager of the MIND Group and organized the group’s biannual meetings.
-In fall 2014, I spent three months as a visiting scholar at the University of British Columbia in Vancouver, where I worked with Evan Thompson and his group.
+In 2014, I spent three months as a visiting scholar at the University of British Columbia in Vancouver, where I worked with Evan Thompson and his group.